Deadline

 Office Hours (April 18, 2024 at 3:00 PM ET): ENERGYWERX and DOE will host open office hours for potential applicants.
 Participants are encouraged to come prepared to ask questions.
 The session will take place on April 11, 2024 from 3:00-4:00 PM ET.

-Review and Down Select (April 23 2024 - May 24, 2024): The IAC team will down select the respondent/submissions with the highest likelihood of satisfying project requirements.
+Review and Down Select (April 23 2024 - May 24, 2024): The ITAC team will down select the respondent/submissions with the highest likelihood of satisfying project requirements.
 All respondents will receive a selection of non-selection notification on June 5, 2024.

-Selectees Announced (June 5, 2024)
+Selectees Announced (Early Summer 2024)

-Activities Begin (July 1, 2024)
+Activities Begin (Late Summer/Early Fall 2024)

 Eligibility & Review Criteria